Baby Keem

 Hykeem Jamaal Carter Jr. (born October 22, 2000), known professionally as Baby Keem, is an American rapper and record producer.
-Raised in Las Vegas, he gained recognition in the late 2010s with his contributions to Black Panther: The Album by his cousin Kendrick Lamar, as well as Redemption by Jay Rock, Crash Talk by Schoolboy Q, and The Lion King: The Gift by Beyoncé.
+Raised in Las Vegas, he gained recognition in the late 2010s with his contributions to Black Panther: The Album (2018) by his cousin Kendrick Lamar and The Lion King: The Gift (2019) by Beyoncé.
 As a lead artist, he gained initial recognition for his 2019 sleeper hit single "Orange Soda", which received quadruple platinum certification by the Recording Industry Association of America (RIAA).

-Keem signed with PGLang, in a joint venture with Columbia Records, to release his debut studio album, The Melodic Blue (2021).
-A critical success, it peaked at number five on the Billboard 200 and was certified platinum by the RIAA; its single "Family Ties" won Best Rap Performance at the 64th Annual Grammy Awards.
+Keem signed with PGLang, in a joint venture with Columbia Records to release his debut studio album, The Melodic Blue (2021).
+A critical and commercial success, it peaked at number five on the Billboard 200 and was certified platinum by the RIAA; its single "Family Ties" won Best Rap Performance at the 64th Annual Grammy Awards.
 His collaborations with Kanye West on Donda (2021) and Lamar on Mr. Morale & the Big Steppers (2022) earned him two nominations for Album of the Year at the 64th and 65th Annual Grammy Awards, respectively.
+His second studio album, Casino (2026), was released by PGLang and Columbia on February 20, 2026.

 Early life

 Hykeem Jamaal Carter Jr. was born in 2000, in Carson, California.
 His mother had issues with alcohol, while his father, Hykeem Carter Sr., was not an active parental figure.
-Carter was raised in Las Vegas, Nevada, by his grandmother until the age of eight, and considers her to be his second mother.
+Carter was raised between Long Beach, California and Las Vegas, Nevada, by his grandmother until the age of eight, and considers her to be his second mother.
 Much of his childhood was spent in music studios as he watched his aunts and uncles burn CDs using LimeWire.
 Carter also underwent eviction and was reliant on food stamps.

 Carter was brought up around a musically talented family, where all of his uncles and cousins were rappers.
 His older cousins include rapper Kendrick Lamar and basketball player Nick Young; he may also be related to rapper Tanna Leone.
 He always expressed an interest in rapping, but was not confident with his naturally high-pitched voice and chose to wait until it was developed.
 When he was thirteen, Carter began producing music using Apple software on his computer.
 At fifteen, he borrowed $300 from his grandmother and purchased a small recording setup for his bedroom on Craigslist.
-Carter expressed disdain for his hometown where "everybody [knew] everybody", and cited its obsolete music scene as a key factor in his decision to move.
+His uncle, who rapped under the stage name Khaotic Lyricist, was an early inspiration for Carter's music.
+Carter expressed disdain for his hometown where "everybody [knew] everybody", and cited its obsolete music scene as a key factor in his decision to move to Los Angeles.
 He spent much of his teen years playing video games and "cooking up" in games such as Geometry Dash, Fortnite, and PUBG.
 He used to post and livestream Minecraft and FIFA gameplay on YouTube and Twitch.
 Baby Keem attended school and produced music in his Las Vegas bedroom until his breakthrough mixtape, Die for my Bitch, was released.
 He subsequently moved to Los Angeles to pursue a full-time career in music.